DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-08-05-stopping-shared-emails.md

 If a user enters an email address with any of the following patterns, we will prevent them from continuing and ask them for another email address.

+When we build this, we should use data to create a more exhaustive list.

 ### Exact match

 - headteacher@